ePages-de/epages-devportal/_posts/2019/2019-10-31-developing-app-firebase.md

 Furthermore, we need to remember the required parameters for API requests.
 As our app will be installed in more than one shop, we need to save the parameters on a **per shop base**.
-We'll ensure this by using the `tenantId`, a unique identifier of the Beyond tenant, in most cases the shop.
+We'll ensure this by using the `tenantId`, a unique identifier of the tenant, in most cases the shop.
 This parameter is part of the `answer` variable in step 3.

 ## Step 3 - Firebase auth